cicirello/user-statistician/README.md

 that repository will show up on your GitHub Profile at the
 address: `https://github.com/USERNAME`.

-__Motivation/Inspiration__: We were inspired by the very awesome project [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), which generates several different stats cards for GitHub Profile READMEs.
+__Inspiration__: We were inspired by the very awesome project [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), which generates several different stats cards for GitHub Profile READMEs.
 You should check it out if you haven't already.
 I currently use their language stats card on my profile.

-The reasons that we decided to create the [cicirello/user-statistician](https://github.com/cicirello/user-statistician) GitHub Action, despite the availability of this other tool include the following:
+__Motivation__: The reasons that we decided to create the [cicirello/user-statistician](https://github.com/cicirello/user-statistician) GitHub Action, despite the availability of this other tool include the following:
 1. We wanted to include more detailed stats all in a single SVG.
 2. We wanted something that ran entirely within GitHub.
-3. We wanted something that updated the SVG on a schedule (e.g., daily), rather than on-demand, so the image is simply served when requested, avoiding the delay associated with waiting for API queries to gather the data to generate the image.
-An additional advantage of this is that the API queries associated with generating the image happen once per cycle of your configured schedule, regardless of how frequently your profile is visited, lessening system load.
+3. We wanted something that updated the SVG on a schedule (e.g., daily), rather than on-demand, for the following reasons:
+  a.
+The image is simply served when requested, avoiding
+    the delay associated with waiting for API queries to gather the data to generate the image.
+  b.
+The API queries associated with generating the image happen once per
+    cycle of your configured schedule, regardless of how frequently your profile is visited, lessening system load.

 __Built With__: The `user-statistician` action uses the following:
 * Python 3 (implemented almost entirely in Python);